Flank/mirror-goog-studio-main/bazel/README.md

 ## Running bazel
 Bazel has the concept of a _workspace_: the root of all your source files.
 For us, it is where we `repo init` our source tree.
 For google3 vets, this is the "google3" directory.
 In this document we assume the current directory to be the workspace, but note that bazel can be run from anywhere in the tree.

 Bazel is checked-in at `tools/base/bazel/bazel`.
-For conveniency you might want to link it like this:
+To make things easy you might want to link it like this:

 ```shell
 ln -s <workspace>/tools/base/bazel ~/bin/bazel